fsspec/filesystem_spec/docs/source/usage.rst

 Instantiate a file-system
 -------------------------

-``fsspec`` provides an abstract file-system interface as a template for other filesystems.
-In this context, "interface" means an API for working with files on the given file-system, which can mean files on some remote store, local files, files within some wrapper, or anything else that is capable of producing file-like objects.
+``fsspec`` provides an abstract file-system interface as a base class, to be used by other filesystems.
+A file-system instance is an object for manipulating files on some remote store, local files, files within some wrapper, or anything else that is capable of producing file-like objects.